 Contract assets primarily consist of retainage amounts held as a form of security by customers until the Company satisfies its remaining performance obligations.
-As of December 31, 2020 and 2019, contracts assets were \$1 million and \$3 million, respectively, and were included in receivables, net in the consolidated balance sheets.
-The Company generally accounts for the incremental costs of obtaining a contract as an expense when incurred if the amortization period of the asset that the entity otherwise would have been recognized is one year or less.
-These expenses were not material for the years ended December 31, 2020 and 2019.
+As of December 31, 2021 and 2020, contracts assets were \$1 million for both periods, and were included in receivables, net in the consolidated balance sheets.
+The Company generally accounts for the incremental costs of obtaining a contract as an expense when incurred if the amortization period of the asset that the entity otherwise would have been recognized is one year or less; however, these expenses are not material.

 Contract liabilities primarily consist of deferred revenues recorded when customer payments are received or due in advance of satisfying performance obligations, including amounts which are refundable, and other accrued customer liabilities.
 Revenue recognition is deferred to a future period until the Company completes its obligations contractually agreed with customers.
-As of December 31, 2020 and 2019, contract liabilities were \$19 million and \$34 million, respectively, and were included in accrued liabilities in the consolidated balance sheets.
-The decrease in contract liabilities for the year ended December 31, 2020 was primarily related to recognizing revenue of approximately \$18 million that was deferred as of December 31, 2019, partially offset by net current year customer deposits and credits of approximately \$3 million.
+As of December 31, 2021 and 2020, contract liabilities were \$27 million and \$19 million, respectively, and were included in accrued liabilities in the consolidated balance sheets.
+The increase in contract liabilities for the year ended December 31, 2021, was primarily related to net customer deposits of approximately \$20 million, partially offset by recognizing revenue of approximately \$12 million that was deferred as of December 31, 2020.